Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 Ans.
 Exercise improves the circulation of the blood, strengthens the heart, and keeps the weight normal.
 Routine domestic workouts such as yoga, stretching or fast walking are good in preventing diseases.

 Q4.
-What are the preventive measures of the home that should include in hygiene?
+What are the preventive measures should be included for hygiene at home?

 Wash your hands frequently, keep the places clean, disinfect the frequently touched surfaces and sanitize your kitchen and bathroom.
 The air, its cleanliness and proper ventilation are also important.